 Building meaningful relationships with leads and customers takes work and time, so why not save yourself from more of both and keep a schedule full of follow ups?
 If you schedule a follow up after every interaction with a client—even if it’s only for a check-in a year from now—you’ll never have to worry about your schedule again.
 If you have opportunities scheduled every day, you will always be working towards building your relationships, and you’ll never lose touch with a contact.

 Where to start: filter your contacts by those who haven’t been updated recently, and start scheduling your follow up tasks from there!
+Or, filter your leads to show those without tasks, and start scheduling follow ups.
 You can also try scheduling follow ups with customers after sales and as a small 'thank you' for being a customer.

 Never delete anything